CE Accreditation Q&A

 How do I apply?

-Accreditation applications are submitted through our Online Accreditation website only.
+CE Accreditation applications are submitted through our Accreditation website only.
 Upon reviewing the program guidelines for Continuing Education Course Provider Accreditation and Continuing Education Accreditation for Individual Courses:

-• If an applicant is denied accreditation, the Accreditation Committee will notify the applicant and inform of any discrepancies.
+• If an applicant is denied accreditation, the CE Accreditation Committee will notify the applicant and inform of any discrepancies.

-• Accredited course provider applicants are required to enter information about their organization, as well as submit information on a current course offering as a sample course as part of the application process.
+• CE Accredited course provider applicants are required to enter information about their organization, as well as submit information on a current course offering as a sample CE course as part of the application process.

 What information do I need to provide as part of the application process?